thunderbird/pulumi/docs/monitors.rst

 And now, we add that...

-- A :py:class:`tb_pulumi.monitoring.MonitoringGroup` is a ProjectResourceGroup that filters resources based on known ability to monitor those resources.
+- A :py:class:`tb_pulumi.monitoring.MonitoringGroup` is a ProjectResourceGroup that filters resources based on a known ability to monitor those resources.
 It is an abstract class which must be implemented by a class which can create monitors in a certain platform.
-- A :py:class:`tb_pulumi.cloudwatch.CloudWatchMonitoringGroup` is a MonitoringGroup that builds monitors on the AWS CloudWatch platform.
+- A :py:class:`tb_pulumi.cloudwatch.CloudWatchMonitoringGroup` is a ``MonitoringGroup`` that builds monitors on the AWS CloudWatch platform.
-- A :py:class:`tb_pulumi.monitoring.AlarmGroup` is a ThunderbirdComponentResource that creates alarms for a specific type of resource.
+- A :py:class:`tb_pulumi.monitoring.AlarmGroup` is a ``ThunderbirdComponentResource`` that creates alarms for a specific type of resource.
 This is an abstract class which is implemented in more specific alarm groups.
+- There exist implementations of these ``AlarmGroup`` s which create the specific alarms relevant to a type of resource.
-- More specific alarm groups, such as a :py:class:`tb_pulumi.cloudwatch.AlbAlarmGroup`, which creates CloudWatch alarms for application load balancers.
+  For example, we have a :py:class:`tb_pulumi.cloudwatch.AlbAlarmGroup`, which creates CloudWatch alarms for application load balancers (ALBs).

 The overall idea is that the monitoring groups inspect the post-applied Pulumi state looking for any monitorable resources.
 It creates the appropriate alarm groups for each resource it understands.
 If you change your infrastructure